WOD: The CrossFit workouts

 Wod by pairs or teams

-Partner/team wods are workouts that are designed to to do with 2 or more people.
+Partner/team wods are workouts that are designed to do with 2 or more people.

-Some of these WOD's allow you to divide the work according to the skills de components of the equipment.
-In other the workload per team member is already pre-established.
+Some of these WOD's allow you to divide the work according to the skillsof each member to the team.
+In some variatios, the workload per team member is already pre-established.

 Training in pairs or teams is a good way to increase the demand, since the team's result depends on your work.
 It is a way to increase the bonds of community.

-In many pits they reserve Saturday for this type of wods.
+In many gyms, Saturdays are reserved for this type of wods.

 Wods at home